Fraud

 • Securities Fraud

-Fraud is actionable under criminal and civil statutes.
-Civil fraud does not include the punishment of incarceration or fines.
+Fraud is actionable under both criminal and civil statutes.
+However civil fraud does not include the punishment of incarceration or state-imposed fines.
 Criminal fraud often results in both.

 Related Articles